Subject guide Computer Science

 Library resources for you who study: Computer Science

 If you want to learn more about how to search for information, you can go to the library’s digital course Search, evaluate and use information.
-You can either go through all the material or choose the parts of interest.
+You can either go through all the material or choose the parts of interest to you.

-Start searching in Summon@BTH, the library gateway to our print books and all electronic articles, books, conferences, and theses available in the databases we subscribe to.
+Start searching in Summon@BTH, the library gateway to our printed books and all electronic articles, books, conferences, and theses available in the databases we subscribe to.

 Search for ebooks directly in Summon @ BTH or use our ebook packages that suit your topic.